tony-framework/TonY/README.md

 - You don't need to set up your Hadoop cluster with docker support.
 - There is no requirement on docker image registry.

 As you know, nothing comes for free.
-If you don't want to bother setting your cluster with docker support, you'd need to prepare a zipped virtual environment for your job and your cluster should have the same OS version as the desktop which builds the virtual environment.
+If you don't want to bother setting your cluster with docker support, you'd need to prepare a zipped virtual environment for your job and your cluster should have the same OS version as the computer which builds the virtual environment.

 #### Python virtual environment in a zip